f5io/jsonpath/README.md

 # jsonpath
-Performance JSONPath implementation that focusses on results
+Performant JSONPath implementation that focusses on results